googlearchive/nano/README.md

 #### Interoperability Will Fulfill Wants

-Once _making it work_ is less of a burden, it's easier to grasp the importance of the deep interoperability afforded by Shadow DOM and css-scoping.
-At that time the large-scale sharing afforded by the pure element interface will be attractive (i.e. no special distribution rules, etc).
+Once _making scoping work_ is less of a burden, it'll be easier to grasp the usefulness of the deep interoperability afforded by Shadow DOM.
+At that time the large-scale sharing afforded by the pure element interface will be attractive.